What Causes Penetrating Damp?

 Likewise, landscaping the garden and adding features such as large planters or raised flowerbeds may look attractive but could also lead to problems with dampness.

 To make things worse with flowerbeds and planters we tend to add more moisture to the soil as we water the plants!
-At below ground level, if the property has a basement or cellar by their very nature, they are surrounded by damp earth and will undoubtedly suffer with damp issues unless properly waterproofed.
+At below ground level, if the property has a basement or cellar by their very nature, they are surrounded by damp earth and will undoubtedly suffer from damp issues unless properly waterproofed.

 Contact our Penetrating Damp Specialists